Service Placements

 About the Organisation

-Since 1927, Tyndale St. George Community Centre has provided empowering educational programming for residents of Little Burgundy from birth through adulthood.
+Since 1927, Tyndale St. Georges Community Centre has provided empowering educational programming for residents of Little Burgundy from birth through adulthood.

 Located in the Southwest of Montreal, five minutes from the downtown core, Little Burgundy is a vibrant and diverse community that, unfortunately, faces challenges related to poverty, racism, and gentrification.
 There are over 11,000 residents with 37% as recent immigrants, 66% of children and youth living below the poverty line, 46.5% of families are headed by a single parent, 32% of Little Burgundy students drop out before finishing high school, and the neighbourhood has the highest concentration of low-income housing in Quebec.